bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/ReadOnly-Send-via-GET/libraries/Nefitserial/README.md

 ## What additions are made to the Arduino Serial library?
 The functions writeEOF() to write the EMS BREAK condition and frameerror() to detect the EMS BREAK condition on the bus.<br>

-## What other modifcations were made?
+## What other modifications were made?
 The write() function has been modified.
 Also the store_char() function has been changed to include the frame error detection.<br>
 (Basically everything containing 'error' was added).